open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Nodes/ONIContext.rst

 Configuration GUI
 --------------------------
-:ref:`bonsai_onicontext` configuration is performed using a GUI provided in the Bonsai.ONIX.Design library.
+:ref:`bonsai_onicontext` configuration is performed using a GUI provided in the Bonsai.ONIX.Design package.
 It can be opened by double clicking on the :ref:`bonsai_onicontext` node if Bonsai.ONIX.Design has been installed.

 .. image:: /_static/bonsai/onicontext/ONIContext_configuration.png